rayanirban/DL4MIA_Pre-course_Webinar/README.md

 ## Schedule:

-- Webinar 1 (April 15th): Q&A session mainly focusing on notebooks 1 and 2, but happy to answer any questions.
+- Webinar 1 (April 15th 14:00-17:00 CEST): Q&A session mainly focusing on notebooks 1 and 2, but happy to answer any questions.
-- Webinar 2 (April 29th): Q&A session mainly focusing on notebooks 3 and 4, but happy to answer any questions.
+- Webinar 2 (April 29th 14:00-17:00 CEST): Q&A session mainly focusing on notebooks 3 and 4, but happy to answer any questions.
-- Webinar 3 (May 3rd): Optional additional Q&A sesion if required, can answer anything left unclear from the previous two sesisons.
+- Webinar 3 (May 3rd 14:00-17:00 CEST): Optional additional Q&A sesion if required, can answer anything left unclear from the previous two sesisons.

 ## setup
 The notebooks have been setup to run on Google Collab